project-bankrank/bankrank/README.md

 # Getting Started <a name="getting-started"></a>
 1. Clone the repository locally with `git clone https://github.com/project-bankrank/bankrank.git`
 2. Ensure that you have `npm` version 10.2.3+ and `node` version 20.10.0+ installed locally by verifying the versions with the following commands:
   - `npm -v`
   - `node -v`
 3. Install necessary dependencies with `npm i`
 4. Run `npm run engine` to execute the scraping engine on all the productScripts
 5. Successful results are output to `outputs/bank-data.csv`
-- Note that this file is cleared after every execution
+> This file is cleared after every execution
 6. Errors are output to `outputs/errors.txt`
-- This file retains all errors, with each execution block starting with `==== START OF LOGS FROM EXECUTION AT {DATE}` and ending with `==== END OF LOGS FROM EXECUTION AT {DATE}`
+> This file retains all errors, with each execution block starting with `==== START OF LOGS FROM EXECUTION AT {DATE}` and ending with `==== END OF LOGS FROM EXECUTION AT {DATE}`

 # Architecture & Logic Flow <a name="logic-flow"></a>
 The `package.json` file contains a script called `engine` which can be executed with  `npm run engine`.
-This runs 4 sub-scripts which: compile the Typescript code; copy the packages to the compiled directory; install missing package dependencies; and executes the scraping engine `scrapingEngine.js`.
-This engine reads the instructions for scraping product information from each `productScript` exported from `productScripts/productScripts.js`.
+This runs 4 sub-scripts which: compile the Typescript code; copy the packages to the compiled directory; install missing package dependencies; and executes the scraping engine `scrapingEngine.ts`.
+This engine reads the instructions for scraping product information from each `productScript` exported from `productScripts/productScripts.ts`.

 The `productScripts` directory contains subdirectories for each bank.
-Each subdirectory contains a file for each product offered by the bank, such as `Savings`, `Checking` or `Time Deposit`, as well as an `index.js` file to make exporting the `productScripts` more organized.
-The naming convention for these files is `{institutionName}{brandedProductName}.js`.
+Each subdirectory contains a file for each product offered by the bank, such as `Savings`, `Checking` or `Time Deposit`, as well as an `index.ts` file to make exporting the `productScripts` more organized.
+The naming convention for these files is `{institutionName}{brandedProductName}.ts`.
 Occasionally, a bank will offer multiple types of the same product, such as a `regular savings` and a `high-yield savings`.
-Each product offering has its own file, so in this case there would be two different files: `{institutionName}{regularSavings}.js` and `{institutionName}{highYieldSavings}.js`.
+Each product offering has its own file, so in this case there would be two different files: `{institutionName}{regularSavings}.ts` and `{institutionName}{highYieldSavings}.ts`.

 Each product file contains functions to scrape the various tiers of the product offering.
 Some banks only offer 1 tier for a product, in which case, there would only be one function exported from that product file.
 Others offer multiple tiers, which will be captured in separate functions, following the naming convention `{institutionName}{productName}{productTier}`.
-For example, `bankOfAmericaBasicSavings.js` may export 2 functions: `bankOfAmericaBasicSavings1`  and `bankOfAmericaBasicSavings2` in order to capture the 2 tiers of offerings for the `Basic Savings` account offered by `Bank of America`.
+For example, `bankOfAmericaBasicSavings.ts` may export 2 functions: `bankOfAmericaBasicSavings1`  and `bankOfAmericaBasicSavings2` in order to capture the 2 tiers of offerings for the `Basic Savings` account offered by `Bank of America`.

 When executed, the scraping engine will scrape every product tier and output the results in `outputs/bank-data.csv`.
 Informational messages will be logged to your console, and any error logs will be captured in `outputs/errors.txt`.